 - This helps me know where the list falls in the outline.

-- I keep th bullets short so I can scan each idea
+- I keep the bullets short so I can scan each idea

 If this idea is a true aside that I know I don’t want to include, but want to remember the idea.
 I use Level 3 formatting with a smaller font.
 Typically this might be background information or technical grammatical points.

 Scripture Quotes – Whenever I quote Scripture, I copy the entire text I want to read into my notes, put it on the left margin, in italic and often in a different color.
-This helps me time my talk will talk and allows me easily find Scripture so I can easily refer to it during Q&A. Note: if you are making an audio recording of your talk, read Scripture yourself into the microphone rather than asking an audience member to read it.
+This helps me easily refer to Scripture during Q&A. Note: if you are making an audio recording of your talk, read Scripture yourself into the microphone rather than asking an audience member to read it.
 This practice ensures people listening to the MP3 in their cars can hear it.

 I use Subheads only for the major sections like: Open, Review, Body and Conclusion.
 I use subheads during preparation to remind me what still needs to be written, then I ignore them when speaking.